-The UVA Wise Office for Diversity, Equity & Inclusion (DEI) coordinates and/or implements individual, group and community initiatives designed to educate the campus community on dangers of irresponsible alcohol use and illegal substances, and to prevent and reduce alcohol and other drug use/abuse.
-DEI is located on the upper-level of Cantrell Hall, via phone at 276-376-3451.
+The UVA Wise Office for Advocacy & Opportunity (OAO) coordinates and/or implements individual, group, and community initiatives designed to educate the campus community on the dangers of irresponsible alcohol use and illegal substances, and to prevent and reduce alcohol and other drug use/abuse.
+OAO is located on the lower level of Cantrell Hall, via phone at 276-376-3451.